Schwinn Fitness AD7 Airdyne Bike Review: Best Value

-- Unlimited challenge settings thanks to the dynamic air resistance and large fan
+- Unlimited challenge settings thanks to the dynamic air resistance and a large fan

-- It’s the only Airdyne bike with preset workout controls
+- It’s the only Airdyne bike with a good range of preset workout controls

-- Footrests for breaks or upper body training
+- Excellent quality footrests for breaks or upper body training

 - Lightweight and transportable, despite being the large Airdyne bike

-- Fair 2-year parts warranties to provide peace of mind
+- Fair 1-year parts warranties to provide peace of mind

 - Bottle holder to stay hydrated and accessory holder to keep belongings close

 - Wide adjustable base for extra stability and large easy to move silicon wheels